Urban One: Early years

-In 2008, Radio One launched Interactive One, also known as iOne, an online portfolio of digital brands, to complement their other media companies.
-Interactive One operates numerous digital brands, including NewsOne, The Urban Daily and Hello Beautiful.
-In 2011, Interactive One entered into an editorial and sales partnership with NBC News, aligning NewsOne with NBC's The Grio.
-As of 2013, Interactive One also has a partnership with Global Grind, a website founded by Russell Simmons and focused on pop culture and music content for African American and Hispanic audiences.
-In 2015, Interactive One launched HB Studios, a video production studio focused on creating scripted and unscripted programming about women and the diversity of their experiences.
-The programming will be featured on the iOne Women Channel, HelloBeautiful.com, YouTube and Facebook.
-NewsOne curates and retells news from other sources for an African-American audience.

-As of 2011, Interactive was the largest network of owned and operated sites aimed at an African-American audience.
-As of 2014, Interactive One reaches over 18 million unique monthly users on its platform through over 80 national and local brands.

-Acquisitions

-Radio stations
+After joining the company in 1985 and managing its day-to-day operations since 1993, Hughes's son, Alfred C. Liggins III, took over as CEO in 1997, with Hughes becoming the board's chairperson.
 In 1995, Radio One purchased WKYS-FM in Washington, D.C., for $34 million, and also entered the Atlanta market by purchasing WHAT-FM for $4.5 million.
 In 1997, the company entered the Philadelphia market with its purchase of WPHI-FM for $20 million.
-The company added numerous stations in the second half of the 1990s, including stations in Atlanta, St. Louis, Boston, Cleveland, Richmond, San Francisco, Detroit and Boston.
+The company added numerous stations in the late 1990s, including stations in Atlanta, St. Louis, Boston, Cleveland, Richmond, San Francisco, Detroit and Boston.

+In 1996, Radio One moved its corporate offices from Washington, D.C., to Lanham, Maryland.
+The company is now based in Silver Spring, Maryland.
+Under the guidance of recently appointed CEO Liggins, Radio One went public on May 6, 1999, while continuing to be controlled by the family.
+The company's initial public offering was for 6.5 million shares at $24 per share.
+This made Hughes the first African American woman to chair a public company.
+As of 2010, Hughes and Liggins control 90% of Radio One's voting stock.

 In 2000, Radio One purchased 12 stations for approximately $1.3 billion from Clear Channel, bringing Radio One into Los Angeles, Dallas, Houston and Miami, along with stations in Cleveland and Greenville, South Carolina.
 Soon after, Radio One added two more Dallas stations.
 In total, the company added 21 radio stations in 2000.